s0uk1/pikachu/README.md

 The function is written in C language and thus needs the **`gcc` compiler** and mlx w s7abatha to run.

-when compiling the code, add the source files and the required flag:
+when compiling the code, add the source file and the required flag:

 ```shell
 gcc pikachu.c -lmlx -framework OpenGL -framework AppKit